fmiras/chat-bot/README.md

-# simple-bot-chat
+# Chatbot

-This app is just a simple bot chat made with socket.io framework, it has a chat for users feature and a chatbot mode where you can just talk to a bot with very simple answers.
+This app is just [socket.io](https://socket.io) extended tutorial , it has a chat for users and a chatbot mode where you can just talk to a bot with very simple answers.

 To run the project:

 - Git and node.js must be installed
 - Run in command line:

-        git clone git@github.com:fmiras/socket-chat.git
+        git clone git@github.com:fmiras/chatbot.git
-        cd simple-bot-chat
+        cd chatbot
         npm install
         npm start